-The singer, songwriter, guitarist, and current Dead & Company member has come a long way since releasing his debut record way back in 2001 with Room for Squares.
+The singer, songwriter, guitarist, and Dead & Company member has come a long way since releasing his debut record way back in 2001 with Room for Squares.
 Mayer started out as a young pop star, and eventually transformed himself into an expert blues guitar player with the John Mayer Trio, caught the attention of all-time greats like Eric Clapton and Herbie Hancock, and finally embraced the ease of Americana and group improvisation when he teamed up with Bob Weir, Bill Kreutzmann, Mickey Hart, Jeff Chimenti, and Oteil Burbridge to form Dead & Co. in 2015.

-In the five years since Dead & Company’s debut in October 2015, Mayer has made leaps and bounds maturing in his new role “playing in the band,” winning over countless notoriously critical Deadheads in the process.
+In the years since Dead & Company’s debut in October 2015, Mayer has made leaps and bounds maturing in his new role “playing in the band,” winning over countless notoriously critical Deadheads in the process.
 We’ve seen him party down in a unicorn onesie at a Phish show in Las Vegas, sit in with acts like Joe Russo‘s Almost Dead on multiple occasions, and generally embrace the jam scene with the sincerity and humility that many decried him for lacking in his earlier years.
-If you need proof, just read this heartfelt note he posted following his U.S. tour this past summer:
+If you need proof, just read this heartfelt note he posted following his U.S. tour in 2019:

 View this post on Instagram